Connie Johnson, Ed.D.

 - BS, with honors, Criminal Justice, Florida State University

-Connie has served in higher education for over 20 years with extensive experience in online and ground teaching, administration, and leadership.
+Connie has served in higher education for over 30 years with experience in online and campus teaching, administration, and leadership.
 Additionally, Connie has extensive experience in regional accreditation, curriculum implementation, and faculty training and development.
-She is a trained peer evaluator for the Higher Learning Commission (HLC), has completed and served as a facilitator in the ACE Chief Academic Officer Institute, and is a member of the CTU Board of Trustees.
+She is a trained peer evaluator and team chair for the Higher Learning Commission (HLC), has completed and served as a facilitator in the ACE Chief Academic Officer Institute, served on the Board of Directors of Association of Chief Academic Officers (ACAO).
+Additionally, Connie serves as a member of the Every Learner Every Where (ELE) Network.
+Connie’s area of research and scholarship is in the areas of adaptive learning and faculty implementation of digital tools.
 Her educational background includes a Doctorate of Education, organizational leadership emphasis (2010), and a Master of Business Administration in management (1991) from Nova Southeastern University; and a Bachelor of Science with honors in criminal justice from Florida State University.

 - Adaptive Learning and Technology in the Classroom